UrbanSwingNZ/urban-swing-website/REFACTORING_RECOMMENDATIONS.md

 **Result:** Single source of truth for snackbar notifications, ~350-400 lines of duplicate code removed, consistent UX across entire application with queue support.

+**Testing:** ✅ Completed December 22, 2025 - All 10 sections tested and verified.
+Queue behavior, XSS protection, mobile responsiveness, and visual consistency all confirmed working correctly.
+No issues found.

 **Documentation:** See `SNACKBAR_CONSOLIDATION_PLAN.md` for full implementation details and test plan.

-**Note for Testing:** User should test snackbar functionality across all sections to verify visual consistency and queue behavior.

 ---